realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

   - The use of the word "constructor" is a bit of a misnomer, as the memory space for the Object has been allocated and the `constructor` is called to set the initial values of the variables in the object ("initialize" the state.)

-  - ### Using Classes and Objects "Name-Spaces/Scopes" Lead to Procedural-Style Code Implementations <a name="using-classes-and-objects-as-name-spaces"></a>
+  - ### Using Classes and Objects as "Name-Spaces/Scopes" Lead to Procedural-Style Code Implementations <a name="using-classes-and-objects-as-name-spaces"></a>
     - In COP languages, the `class` is used as a "namespace" to group together various methods and variables that are related to each other (known as "high cohesion") into a single class or "namespace".
         - Variables and methods can be called via a common name, like: `Person.age` or `Person.setName()`